-Fishing for bass in the British winter is tough and not many will bother, as bass go offshore in the winter months before coming back inshore as the water warms.
+Fishing for bass in the British winter is tough and not many will bother.
+Bass go offshore in the winter months before coming back inshore as the water warms.
 When they do return inshore, they return to the grounds where they reached maturity.
 Down in Cornwall where the weather is mild we get bass all year.
-The fish that do stick around are likely to be larger, and there are still bass present inshore, it’s just you have to work that much harder to find them.
-For the die-hard enthusiast, winter can still be a stunningly beautiful time to fish, but many will turn their eye to other species like freshwater perch, pike and trout or else lure fish with lighter LRF rods and target flounder.
+The fish that do stick around are likely to be larger.
+There are still bass present inshore, it’s just you have to work that much harder to find them.
+For the die-hard enthusiast, winter can still be a stunningly beautiful time to fish.
+But most of us will turn our eye to other species like freshwater perch, pike and trout or else lure fish with lighter LRF rods and target flounder.

 Summertime bass fishing and how it’s different

-In summer the water is warmer, there are more bait fish around and the metabolisms of the bass speed up, making them more active and impulsive feeders.
-They are more likely to hit surface lures in late summer for this reason, and more likely to actively chase fast-moving plugs.
-They are also more likely to come into the shallowest of waters to feed, rather than sticking further offshore on reefs.
+In summer the water is warmer, there are more bait fish around, way more bass around, and the metabolisms of the bass speed up.
+This makes them more active and impulsive feeders.
+They are more likely to hit surface lures in late summer for this reason.
+They are also more likely to actively chase fast-moving plugs and come into the shallowest of waters to feed.

 Is nighttime the best time to catch bass?

-At night time bass are hunting actively and feed over ground which would be too dangerous for them in the daytime.
-They are especially active when the water is more still – for instance at slack water.
-This may be because at slack water, species like crabs and small species like Scorpion fish come out to hunt.
-Neap tides can be productive so even if like many anglers you prefer fishing spring tides, give neaps a go at night and you’ll likely find you get different results.
-The knee-deep waters off clear beaches would be dangerous for them in the bright of day, where birds could easily grab them.
-Lure fishing for bass at night, my impression is that fish will come closer in and feed over areas that offer less structure than they prefer during day time.
+At night, bass are hunting actively and feed over ground, which would be too dangerous for them in the daytime.
+They are especially active when the water is stiller – for instance, at slack water.
+This may be because, at slack water, species like crabs and small species like Scorpionfish come out to hunt.
+Neap tides can be productive, so even if, like many anglers, you prefer fishing spring tides, give neaps a go at night, and you’ll likely get different results.
+The knee-deep waters off clear beaches would be dangerous for them in the bright of day.
+An ambitious cormorant could have them.
+Lure fishing for bass at night; I think fish will come closer in and feed over areas that offer less structure than they prefer during day time.

 Perfect timing: the birds are crash-diving and there are no seals

-Crash diving birds are an exciting thing to see when you’re out lure fishing for bass.
-You may have been lucky enough before to experience being on a boat with birds crashing all around you and fish leaping in a huge spray from the water being chased up into a ball.
-If you see gannets and gulls crash-diving, it means there are fish about.
-If you do ever find yourself smack bam in the middle of the action with birds crashing everywhere and shoals of fish jumping around you, bass often linger lower down in the water column waiting for injured fish that sink down.
-Once a seal shows up though, it usually puts an immediate stop to the fishing.
+Crash diving birds are an exciting sight when you’re lure fishing for bass.
+You might have had the luck to be on a boat with birds crashing all around you.
+Fish leap in a huge spray from the water, chased up into a ball.
+Seeing gannets and gulls crash-diving means FISH.
+If you ever find yourself in the middle of this action, with birds crashing everywhere and shoals of fish jumping around you, remember this: Bass often linger lower down in the water column.
+They wait for injured fish that sink down.
+That is, if you can achieve this before the head of a seal pops up…